Arthur Wellesley, 1st Duke of Wellington: Peninsular War: 1808–1814

+Vimeiro and the Convention of Sintra: 1808

-Ready for battle, Wellesley left Cork on 12 July 1808 to participate in the war against French forces in the Iberian Peninsula, with his skills as a commander tested and developed.According to the historian Robin Neillands:
+Ready for battle, Wellesley left Cork on 12 July 1808 to participate in the war against French forces in the Iberian Peninsula, with his skills as a commander tested and developed.
+According to the historian Robin Neillands:

 Wellesley defeated the French at the Battle of Roliça and the Battle of Vimeiro in 1808 but was superseded in command immediately after the latter battle.
 General Dalrymple then signed the controversial Convention of Sintra, which stipulated that the Royal Navy transport the French army out of Lisbon with all their loot, and insisted on the association of the only available government minister, Wellesley.

 Dalrymple and Wellesley were recalled to Britain to face a Court of Enquiry.
 Wellesley had agreed to sign the preliminary armistice, but had not signed the convention, and was cleared.

 Simultaneously, Napoleon entered Spain with his veteran troops to put down the revolt; the new commander of the British forces in the Peninsula, Sir John Moore, died during the Battle of Corunna in January 1809.

 Although overall the land war with France was not going well from a British perspective, the Peninsula was the one theatre where they, with the Portuguese, had provided strong resistance against France and her allies.
 This contrasted with the disastrous Walcheren expedition, which was typical of the mismanaged British operations of the time.
 Wellesley submitted a memorandum to Lord Castlereagh on the defence of Portugal.
 He stressed its mountainous frontiers and advocated Lisbon as the main base because the Royal Navy could help to defend it.
 Castlereagh and the cabinet approved the memo and appointed him head of all British forces in Portugal.